 I will discuss the specialties of these two test levels separately.
-Here I first give an overview of what all integration tests have in common and should be considered.
-Since integration involves at least two or more parts, different developers, teams, or stakeholders are often involved.
+Here I first give an overview of what all integration tests have in common and what should be considered.
+Since integration involves at least two or more parts, different developers, teams or stakeholders are often involved.
 Different responsibilities increase the coordination effort for testing.
-In practice, I experience time and again that the integration testing is ignored and postponed for too long because of this.
-In addition, a kind of paralysis of shock tends to arise in this context.
-Who should start?
-Who wears the hat?
+In practice, I see time and again that integration testing is ignored and postponed for too long because of this.
+In addition, a kind of shock paralysis tends to arise in this context: Who should start?
+Who is wearing the hat?
 Where do we start?
 For this reason, I have dedicated an entire book to this topic: "The integration testing - From Design and Architecture to Component and System Integration".

 The integration testing became immensely important when object orientation took off.
-Here, the integration and testing possibilities had suddenly increased by leaps and bounds.
+The integration and testing possibilities suddenly increased by leaps and bounds.

 Definition integration testing

 I find this subdivision very appropriate, since two large areas are already covered here.
-But it is still essential to look in your own context, which integrations are still important: Environments, Databases, Infrastructure, Data, Layers, etc. And of course to define them: What does environment integration mean for us?
+But it is still essential to look in your own context to see which integrations are still important: Environments, databases, infrastructure, data, layers, etc. And to define these, of course: What does environment integration mean for us?

 All information describing the interaction of the individual parts serves as a test basis for the integration testing : interface specifications, sequence diagrams, use cases,...

-Again, please pay attention to this: There are also non-functional aspects here: How fast should the exchange be?
+Here, too, it is important to note that there are also non-functional aspects: How fast should the exchange be?
 How much load is on the coupling?
 How robust is the connection?
-An example from one of my projects: Three systems from different manufacturers were coupled there.
+Here is an example from one of my projects: Three systems from different manufacturers were coupled there.
 To save effort, the interfaces were implemented very openly.
 This makes integration easy because not much coordination is required.
-However, it also leads to the fact that errors in the data and structures are simply passed on, possibly also to the next system and the one after that.
-This was also the case here and troubleshooting was incredibly time-consuming.
+But it also means that errors in the data and structures are simply passed on, possibly to the next system and the one after that.
+This was also the case here, and troubleshooting became incredibly time-consuming.